fuhengwu2021/distributedai/chapter8-distributed-ai-training-in-action/main.md

 # Chapter 8 — Distributed AI Training in Action

+So far, we've covered the theory and implementation of distributed training (DDP, FSDP, DeepSpeed) and inference (vLLM, SGLang).
+But understanding the concepts is only part of the equation—you also need to know how to actually run these systems in practice.
+Most HPC clusters and cloud providers use job schedulers like Slurm to manage GPU resources and coordinate multi-node jobs.

 This chapter provides a practical guide to running distributed AI training workloads using Slurm as the job scheduler and resource manager.
 We'll cover setting up a Slurm cluster, submitting distributed training jobs, integrating with PyTorch DDP and FSDP, managing multi-node training, and best practices for production workloads.

 **Audience:** ML engineers and researchers who need to run distributed training jobs on shared GPU clusters, and platform engineers setting up Slurm for AI workloads.